Kurhan - Fotolia

 With mobile device analytics, organizations can help employees use devices more effectively.
 Analytics can point to wasted data usage or decreased battery performance, for example, and IT can delve into why these issues occurred and how to prevent them in the future.

 Analytics can also help IT determine where mobile apps succeed and fail.
-IT can obtain user acquisition data and retention rates of a mobile app to work with the product and development teams and improve the user experience.
+IT can obtain user acquisition data and retention rates a mobile app to work with the product and development teams and improve the user experience.
 With analytics, IT can see how end users interact with their mobile devices and use that information to improve their overall productivity.

 Don't wait for device death

-Mobile devices are far from immortal, so it's important to determine the lifespans of devices and replace them appropriately.
+Mobile devices are far from immortal, so it's important to determine the lifespans devices and replace them appropriately.
 IT should do this proactively rather than implementing a don't replace it until it's broken strategy.

 Organizations that don't heed this advice can experience a significant drop in productivity and profitability.
 Smartphones at the end of their lifespans experience a 15-20% drop in efficiency when accessing apps, for example.
 Mobile devices can reach the end of their lifespans relatively quickly; a two-year-old smartphone will have 30-50% battery performance degradation.
 In addition, some older smartphones are not equipped with the necessary security features to protect end users' privacy.

 To be safe, organizations should generally replace corporate-owned mobile devices every 12-18 months.
-It's preferable for most organizations to purchase a new model rather than sink significant costs into repairing a smartphone.
+It's preferable for most organizations to purchase a model rather than sink significant costs into repairing a smartphone.